Trump largely isolated in praise for Putin as GOP condemns Russian invasion

 In Arizona, the three leading Senate candidates — each of whom released brief statements on Twitter — either declined or did not respond to requests for interviews about the crisis and what the GOP’s policy should be.

-Florida Gov. Ron DeSantis, seen by Republican strategists see as a formidable 2024 contender even if Trump runs again, did not mention the Russian invasion during a speech Thursday at the Conservative Political Action Conference.
+Florida Gov. Ron DeSantis, seen by Republican strategists as a formidable 2024 contender even if Trump runs again, did not mention the Russian invasion during a speech Thursday at the Conservative Political Action Conference.
 His spokeswoman weighed in on Twitter earlier in the week, observing that the “USA is in no position to ‘promote democracy’ abroad while our own country is falling apart.”

 Among other GOP figures thought to be eyeing presidential bids, some were more outspoken.
 But even those who boast foreign policy experience didn’t dwell on a strategy to counter Russian aggression.
 Nikki Haley, Trump’s first ambassador to the United Nations, emphasized “strength” in a statement on the crisis.
 Mike Pompeo, a former secretary of state whose recent assessment of Putin as “very shrewd” was featured in Russian media, issued a statement Thursday saying he was “taught at West Point to be clear eyed about your enemy’s strength.”